02 July 2020

 Node.js was created in 2009 by Ryan Dahl.
 By the end of the year, it premiered at European JSConf.
 Node.js combined Google’s V8 JavaScript engine, an event loop, and a low-level I/O API.
 In the beginning, it was only available on Linux and Mac OS, however, the Windows version was introduced three years later.

 Node.js services are getting started to be more and more popular, hence why they get something new all the time.
 A software engineer can absolutely count on a brand new release at least twice a year.
-The current Long Term Support Node.js 14 version will be available until April 2023.
-We’ve already described the new Node.js 14 features (client side / web server) on our blog, so if you’re interested, make sure to give this article a read.
+The current Node.js 20 version was made available in April 2023.
+October 2023 is the month of entering the LTS status for this release.
+We’ve already described the new Node.js 20 features (client side / web server) on our blog.
+The same article also features detailed information and code snippets that cover previous releases all the way to ver.
+12.

 What is Node.js used for?